Tier 2 is part of the points-based system in the UK and if you fulfill specific criteria you could get a visa to work in the UK.

 Tier 2 has four categories and understanding these categories (1 and 2 in particular) is the best starting point for finding sponsorship:

 If you have an offer of a skilled job that cannot be filled by a settled worker.
 This category includes applicants coming to the UK to fill shortage occupations.
 You can find a list of shortage occupations here: you can find a list here:This is updated from time to time so you should check it regularly.

 If you are an existing employee of a multinational employer who needs to be transferred to their UK branch for training purposes or to fill a specific skilled vacancy that cannot be filled by a settled or EEA worker either on a long term basis or for frequent short visits.
 There are 4 sub-categories of Intra-Company Transfer:

-ii) Short Term Staff – if you have been working for your organisation for at least 12 months directly prior to your transfer.
+ii) Short Term Staff – if you have been working for your organization for at least 12 months directly prior to your transfer.
 You can get a visa of up to 12 months.

-iii) Graduate Trainee – if you are a recent graduate recruit being transferred to a UK branch of your organisation for the purpose of training.
+iii) Graduate Trainee – if you are a recent graduate recruit being transferred to a UK branch of your organization for the purpose of training.
 (This route must not be used to fill long-term posts).
-You must be coming to the UK as part of a structured graduate training programme with clearly defined progression towards a managerial or specialist role within your organisation for a maximum period of 12 months.
+You must be coming to the UK as part of a structured graduate training program with clearly defined progression towards a managerial or specialist role within your organization for a maximum period of 12 months.

 3. You can qualify for a Tier 2 visa if you are an elite sportsperson or coach.

 4. If you are a Minister of Religion undertaking preaching and pastoral work you may be able to qualify for a Tier 2 visa.

 Or this may apply to some people: